Selvy2004/History-of-our-church/README.md

 Welcome to the History of the Orthodox Church website repository.
 This project aims to provide an in-depth exploration of the Orthodox Church's history, its traditions, key figures, and significant events.

+## Description

+This repository contains the code for a website dedicated to exploring the history of the Orthodox Church.
+It features a comprehensive timeline, biographies of significant figures, interactive maps, and detailed articles on various aspects of Orthodox history.
+The website supports both light and dark modes, ensuring a user-friendly experience.
+Users can navigate through different sections, view related content, and bookmark items for future reference.

+## Topics

+- **Orthodox Church History**: Detailed timeline and significant events.
+- **Biographies**: Profiles of key figures in Orthodox history.
+- **Interactive Maps**: Visual representation of historical events and locations.
+- **Articles and Essays**: In-depth exploration of Orthodox Church history.
+- **User Features**: Bookmark items for easy access and toggle between light and dark mode.

 ## Table of Contents

 1. [Features](#features)